 Eileen Blackmore is a multidisciplinary artist, curator and artistic producer.
 Imagination, connection and invention are subjects that are always reflected in her work.
-Not only does this applies to her paintings, drawings and photos, but also to the multimedia and IT assignments and innovative projects in which she is involved as an artistic producer.
+Not only does this apply to her paintings, drawings and photos, but also to the multimedia and ICT assignments and sustainable design projects in which she is leading as an artistic producer.

 Eileen combines different disciplines to create exciting situations that entail creative challenges.
-The connecting thread of different elements is always the common thread.
+The connecting thread of different elements is always the red line.

 She is bilingual and grew up in two cultures.
-Her mother is Dutch and has her roots in Friesland, her father is British and comes from Devon (Wales).
+Her mother is Dutch and has her roots in Friesland, her father is British and comes from Devon (and Wales).
 Her background has ensured that she moves easily in different worlds and can switch well in different fields.

 DESIGN AND ART